|num||The numeric value to be validated. It can be a numeric or string value, a variable name, or any valid ObjectScript expression.|

 Both functions strip out leading and trailing zeroes.
 The decimal character is stripped out unless followed by a nonzero value.

-Numeric strings containing a NumericGroupSeparator: $NUMBER parses NumericGroupSeparator characters (American format: comma (,); European format: period (.) or apostrophe (')) and the decimal character (American format: period (.) or European format: comma (,)) based on its format parameter (or the default for the current locale).
+Numeric strings containing a NumericGroupSeparator: $NUMBER parses NumericGroupSeparator characters (American format: comma (,); European format: period (.) or apostrophe (')) and the decimal character (American format: period (.) or European format: comma (,)) based on its format argument (or the default for the current locale).
 It accepts and strips out any number of NumericGroupSeparator characters.
 For example, in American format it validate “123,,4,56.99” as the number 123456.99. $NORMALIZE does not recognize NumericGroupSeparator characters.
 It validates character-by-character until it encounters a nonnumeric character; for example, it validates “123,456.99” as the number 123.

 Multiple leading signs (+ and –) are interpreted by both functions for numbers.
 Only $NORMALIZE accepts multiple leading signs in a quoted numeric string.